rsim/oracle-enhanced/README.txt

 * set to true if CHAR(1), VARCHAR2(1) columns or VARCHAR2 columns with FLAG or YN at the end of their name should be emulated as booleans (and do not use NUMBER(1) as type for booleans which is default) ActiveRecord::ConnectionAdapters::OracleEnhancedAdapter.emulate_booleans_from_strings = true

+* specify other date and time formats that should be used when assigning string values to :date and :datetime columns, e.g.:
+ActiveRecord::ConnectionAdapters::OracleEnhancedAdapter.string_to_date_format = "%d.%m.%Y"
+ActiveRecord::ConnectionAdapters::OracleEnhancedAdapter.string_to_time_format = "%d.%m.%Y %H:%M:%S"

 The following model class methods are available:
 * specify which table columns should be ignored by ActiveRecord